IMPARGO Knowledge Center

 1. What Drivers See in the DriverApp

-When you open the IMPARGO DriverApp, the home view shows your assigned orders for the day, the next stop, and a live chat thread with the dispatcher.
+When the truck driver opens the IMPARGO DriverApp, the home view shows their assigned orders for the day, the next stop, and a live chat thread with you.
 Each order opens into a stop-by-stop view: every loading and unloading stop is listed in sequence, with the loading units and bulk products attached to that stop visible directly inline.

-From the order view, you can chat with the dispatcher, see the planned arrival times, open turn-by-turn navigation to the next stop, and process every loading unit and bulk product attached to it.
-Everything you do — confirming a load, adapting a quantity, uploading a document, skipping an item — is sent back to the dispatcher as an event in the Fleet chat.
+From the order view, the driver can chat with you, see the planned arrival times, open turn-by-turn navigation to the next stop, and process every loading unit and bulk product attached to it.
+Everything the driver does — confirming a load, adapting a quantity, uploading a document, skipping an item — is sent back to you as an event on the order's Events tab.

 Key Point